Rdx-76/Rdx-Pro/README.md

 pkg install git

-rm -rf Rdx
+rm -rf Rdx01

 git clone https://github.com/Rdx-vai/Rdx-Pro

-cd Rdx
+cd Rdx01

-python Rdx.py
+python Rdx01.py

 Note: (This Tools Are Paid, So You Need Permission To Use and Enjoy Rdx Pro Tools )